What is Biophilic Design?

 Giants such as Google, Amazon and Apple have created fully biophilic offices.
 This aims to keep their staff creative, productive and happy long term.
 Working among greenery and with views that span the height of the buildings, workers can see each throughout the building.
 This connects them both to nature and co-workers in a supportive and open way.
 There are also ample opportunities to work and socialise outside on the campus grounds.
 These companies recognise that if the working environment incorporates natural colours, materials, sounds and light, then staff feel more valued and be ore loyal.

-A report by Human Spaces found that natural light and greenery led to a 15% increase in staff wellbeing, productivity and creativity over a three month period.
+A report by Human Spaces found that natural light and greenery led to a 15% increase in staff wellbeing and creativity, and 6% increase in productivity over a three month period.
 This of course applies not only to the workplace.
 Studies in hospitals have found that patients recover quicker if they have access to natural views or art.
 Children are more receptive to learning if they are given a connection to nature in the classroom and, ideally, time learning outside.

 Biophilic Design can be Easy